dineshgowda24/bitcask-rb/README.md

 <img src="image.png"/>

 Fast, Persistent key/value store based on [bitcask paper](https://riak.com/assets/bitcask-intro.pdf) written in Ruby.
-An attempt to understand and build our persistent key/value store.
+An attempt to understand and build our persistent key/value store capable of storing data enormous than the RAM.
 This, in any way, is not intended for production.
-Only some specifications from the paper are intentionally ignored for simplicity.
+For simplicity, implementation has ignored a few specifications from the paper.

 ## Prerequisites